xofbd/pandas_vs_PostgreSQL/README.md

 ```

 ### The Benchmark
 The benchmark is performed for following tasks: load csv, select column, filter, and group by and applying aggregate function.
 The results are stored as a separate JSON files for pandas and Postgre.
 The JSON file contains the results for each task and for each table size.
+A write-up of the results are found in the `analysis_writeup.ipynb` notebook.